Aleki001/Spring_Security/README.md

-# Spring_Security
+# Security App
-Spring security practice
+- This security application implements usage of spring mvc  thymeleaf and spring security 6.